HSA/FSA

 Benefits for you

-• There are 3 different types of FSAs: General purpose healthcare (medical, dental and vision), limited purpose healthcare (dental and vision only), and dependent care.
+• There are three different types of FSAs: General purpose healthcare (medical, dental and vision), limited purpose healthcare (dental and vision only), and dependent care.

 • Double tax-advantaged: You don’t pay federal taxes on the money you set aside, and you won’t pay taxes on withdrawals (for qualified expenses).